DJI Mini 3 Pro: The Complete Guide

 Before the Mini 3 Pro, obstacle avoidance on sub-250g drones was essentially non-existent.
 DJI changed that with tri-directional sensing – forward, backward, and downward coverage using dual-vision sensors in each direction.
 It's not omnidirectional like the Mini 4 Pro's system, but it covers the most critical angles and makes flying significantly safer.

-The main limitation is the lack of lateral (side) sensing.
+The main limitation is the lack of lateral (side) and upward sensing.
 If you're flying sideways – during orbit shots, for example – the drone can't see obstacles approaching from the sides.
 You'll need to maintain situational awareness and perhaps scout your flight path before complex manoeuvres.
-The Mini 4 Pro's omnidirectional system addresses this limitation for those who need it.
+The Mini 4 Pro and Mini 5 Pro's omnidirectional systems address this limitation for those who need it.

 Forward and backward sensors provide protection for the most common flying directions